AliceSartori/SQLAlchemy_Temperature_Analysis/README.md

 Other specific plots are below:

-- A plot comprising the min, avg, and max temperature from first days of August as a bar chart.
+- A plot comprising the min, avg, and max temperature from first days of August across all years as a bar chart

 ![Summary Statistics](https://github.com/AliceSartori/sqlalchemy/blob/main/Trip%20Average%20Temp.png)